chris-misa/sta/README.md

-# sta
+# STA

-Utility for computing Streaming Trace Analysis
+Utility for computing Streaming Trace Analysis.

+Written in Haskell for easy extensibility and high performance.